DanteNiewenhuis/STS_app/README.md

 ### similar apps
 A sort of similar app to this one is BuidDota2 for Dota 2.
 This is an app made for players of the game Dota 2.
-The creator of this app tries to create a place where all the information of the is easy to get.
+The creator of this app tries to create a place where all the information of the is easy to get.<br>
 On top off this the creator also added the possibilty of making your own skill builds.

 This app makes mostly use of gridviews with a searchbar to easely find things you want to select.